 Here are some more useful examples.

-Watching how many hands your opponents are down to play is a great tip.
-It’ll tell you what kind of starting hands they might have.
-Usually, if your opponent plays several hands, they’re unlikely to have a strong hand every time.
-It indicates that they’re willing to play with more marginal hands.
-Sometimes, this might go vice versa – a player might play only a few hands while waiting for stronger hands to enter a pot.
+Watching how many hands your opponents are down to play is a great tip – it can tell you what kind of starting hands they might have.
+If your opponent plays several hands, they’re unlikely to have a strong hand every time.
+It indicates that they’re an aggressive player and willing to play with more marginal hands.
+Sometimes, it’s the reverse – a player might play only a few hands while waiting for stronger hands to enter a pot.

-Also dubbed a “blocking bet’’ and considered a classic, this happens when your opponent checks or calls, and suddenly wagers a small stake into you, on the turn of a draw.
+Also dubbed a “blocking bet’’ and considered a classic, this happens when your opponent checks or calls and suddenly wagers a small stake into you on the turn of a draw.
 When it gets to this point, chances are that your opponent may have had a weak pair or had the draw on the flop.
 Their small wager is there to allow them to draw cheaply.
 It’s better to charge them more if this occurs.
 Finding ways to exploit your opponents is how you progress your game.

 It’s often a sign of weakness if your opponent doesn’t increase their bet size on the turn.
-Usually, this means they’ll have a pair with a weak kicker, and it’s your chance to raise and win the pot.
+Usually, this indicates they have a pair with a weak kicker, which means it’s your chance to raise and win the pot.
 Some players will not bet on the turn, even though they were aggressive before the flop.
 This betting pattern tells you exactly what kind of hand your opponent has.
-By not wagering on the turn, it says a lot, and at most, it means that the pot is yours.
+When a player doesn’t wager on the turn, that’s usually significant in some way – at best, it will mean that the pot is yours.
 However, if they do wager on the turn, it shows that they might have a good hand.
-The size of a player’s bet is also something to consider.
+The size of a player’s bet is definitely something to consider.
 Also, keep in mind what range of hands that particular player is likely to bet or raise with.

 If your opponent only shows their hand in the showdown, look at how they played their hand from the start.
 Were they acting strong with a weak hand or did they slow-play with a strong hand?
 Vital information is revealed here that can give you an advantage at the poker table.